MuriloLCN/Simple-Draw/README.md

 ---
 ### SimpleDraw.changeFont(string name, float size)
 Changes the font used in the canvas.
+If temp state is on, it will change the temporary font only.

 Parameters:
 string name: The name of the font (e.g: "Time New Roman")